Kazutaka333/Divvy_FinalProject/Readme.txt

 Summary:
--when running the test_bench_all
+-when running the test_bench_all simulation
+-all the program run continuously
 -program 1 works for all cases
--program 2 works but fail some cases.
+-program 2 works but fail some cases
 -program 2 works for number divided by zero and for some number -program 3 runs but fail to get the right answer

 Instruction:
 1. start a new project in Modelsim
 2. add the module and testbenches (systemVerilog file) into a new project
-3. change the absolute/relative path directory of the lut.txt and machine_code.txt in LUTPC.sv and InstRom.sv
+3. change the absolute/relative path directory of the lut.txt and machine_code.txt in LUTPC.sv and InstRom.sv if necessary
 4. compile all the file in Modelsim
 5. start simulation and select test_bench_all.sv
 5. change the input for program 1/2/3 when necessary in test_bench_all.sv